learn-co-curriculum/dsc-tuning-neural-networks-from-start-to-finish-lab-v2-1/README.md

 ## Defining the Problem

-Set up the problem by defining X and Y.
+Set up the problem by defining X and y.

-For this problem use the following variables for X:
+For this problem use the following variablea for X:
 * loan_amnt
 * home_ownership
 * funded_amnt_inv